-Page Contents 1.
-Monitoring and Review; 2.
-Introduction, Roles and Responsibilities; 3.
-Designated Safeguarding Lead; Staff; 4.
-Parents; Pupils; Staff/Volunteers Use of IT Systems; 5.
-Teaching and Learning, Teaching about Online Safety, Harmful online challenges and online hoaxes; 6.
-Educating Staff, Educating Parents, Protecting Personal Data; 7.
-Assessing Risks; Mobile Electronic Device;, 8.
-Cyber-Bullying; Online Sexual Harassment; 9.
-ICT-Base Sexual Abuse (Inc Sexting); Chat Room Grooming and Offline Abuse; Social Media; 10.
-Use of Email, Taking and Storing Images of Pupils; Remote Learning 11.
-Related Documents; Legal Status, Appendix 1 - Pupil and Parent Acceptable Use Policy 15.
-Appendix 2 - Staff Acceptable Use of ICT 16.
-Appendix 3 - Mobile Phone Policy 22.
-Appendix 4- Use of Photographs of Pupils and Data Protection Form 23.
-Appendix 5 - Online safety FAQs 28.
-Appendix 6 - Acceptable Use Policy for Mobile Phones and 4G/5G Compatible Devices 31.
+Page Contents 1 Monitoring and Review; 3 Introduction; Roles and Responsibilities; Designated Safeguarding Lead; 4 Board of Governors; Staff; Parents; Pupils; Breadth of Online Safety Issues; Staff/Volunteers Use of IT Systems; 5 Teaching about Online Safety; 6 Harmful online challenges and online hoaxes; Student Use of IT Systems 7 Educating Staff; Educating Parents; Protecting Personal Data; Radicalisation and Extremism; 8 Reporting of Issues and Concerns; Assessing Risks; Mobile Electronic Devices; Recordings on Devices; Cyber-Bullying 9 Online Sexual Harassment; 10 ICT-Based Sexual Abuse (Inc Sexting); Sanctions; Chat Room Grooming and Offline Abuse; Social Media; 11 Use of Email, Taking and Storing Images of Pupils; Remote Learning; 12 Related Documents; Legal Status; 14 Appendix 1 - Student and Parent/Carers Acceptable Use Policy 16 Appendix 2 - Staff and Volunteer Acceptable Use of ICT Policy 17 Appendix 3 - Mobile and Smart Technology Policy 23 Appendix 4 - Use of Photographs of Students and Data Protection Form 24 Appendix 5 - Online safety FAQs

+Appendix 6 - Acceptable Use of Mobile Phones and 3G/4G/5G Compatible Devices

 Appendix 7 - Student Acceptable Use Policy

-Introduction: The purpose of this Policy is to safeguard students and staff at Woldingham School.
+29 31 Introduction: The purpose of this Policy is to safeguard students and staff at Woldingham School.
 It details the actions and behaviour required from students and members of staff in order to maintain a safe electronic environment and is based on current best practice drawn from a wide range of sources.
 In accordance with legislative requirements we have a whole school approach to Online Safety.
 Our key message to keep students and young people safe is to be promoted and should be applied to both online and offline behaviours.
 Within our Online Safety policy, we have clearly defined roles and responsibilities for online safety as part of the school's wider safeguarding strategy and how this links with our main Safeguarding & Child Protection Policy and other related documents.